tudborg/PHPScheduler/README.md

 //create a scheduler
 $scheduler = new Scheduler(
-    //Create a file backend.
+    //Create a Redis backend.
-    //The tasks will be stored locally on disk. new RedisBackend($redis, "my_task_queue")
+    //The tasks will be stored in redis. new RedisBackend($redis, "my_task_queue")
 );